proshian/pytorch-lifestream/docs/ptls_preprocessing.md

 Tips for transformation:

 - keep only `event_time` timestamp, don't keep datetime features.
-This saves a storage and improve load speed.
+This saves a storage and improves load speed.
 - keep raw values for numerical features.
 You can try a variety of normalizing and outlier clip options.
 - missing values imputing for categorical features should be done before transformation.
 Missing values will be processed as separate embedding.